Create a Zip Code Map in Tableau: A Step-by-Step Guide

 Conclusion

-If you’re convinced you need to import geographical data to Tableau from files you have full control over, you may be looking for trustworthy geographical data sources.
-You have already found that GeoPostcodes maintains the most accurate postal database in the world.
+GeoPostcodes maintains the most accurate postal database in the world.
 Our products include postal and administrative boundaries for all countries.
-Thanks to the internal use of a topological model, we also deliver simplified versions of the polygons, still perfectly matching (no gaps nor overlaps).
-Like the sample you downloaded for the second exercise.
+Thanks to the internal use of a topological model, we also deliver simplified versions of the polygons, still perfectly matching, like the sample you downloaded for the second exercise.

-These are perfect for building choropleth maps in Tableau.
-You can easily download our boundaries files, explore them, edit them if needed (e.g., a custom grouping of municipalities), upload them to Tableau, and create insightful maps.
-You have full control over that data and can decide when you update the geometries.
+These are ideal for Tableau choropleth maps.
+Download our files, explore them, edit if needed, upload to Tableau, and create insightful maps.
+You control when to update geometries.
 We will be happy to assist you in finding the best option for your business, so don’t hesitate to reach out.